As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-- Good value for a multi-pack
+- Great value for money in a compact package

 Cons